 Here is the scale layout and info for the Solo Tuned version of the Irish

 Session Harp, and below some photos of the old model (now discontinued).

 My 10-hole Irish Session Harp in Paddy Richter tuning is a unique and very useful harmonica.
 You can think of it as two 10 hole Paddy Richter harps in one.
 The overwhelming bulk of Irish tunes are in G and D major, and related minor modes.
 In the past, players had to switch between G and D Paddy Richter harps to get the right scales for each tune.
 But now it’s all there conveniently in one harmonica!

-Check out the video above to see and hear how it works...
+watch the video to see how it works.